Margareta von Hohenlohe-Waldenburg-Neuenstein1

 George, Duke of Brunswick-Lüneburg2

-He was a member of the House of Guelph.5 He succeeded to the title of Herzog von Braunschweig-Lüneburg in 1636.6 He gained the title of Herzog von Braunschweig-Göttingen-Kalenberg.
+He was a member of the House of Guelph.5 He succeeded as the Herzog von Braunschweig-Lüneburg in 1636.6 He gained the title of Herzog von Braunschweig-Göttingen-Kalenberg.

 Children of Georg Herzog von Braunschweig-Lüneburg and Anne Eleanore Prinzessin von Hessen-Darmstadt